Ferris-Labs/site-draft/content/en/docs/User Guide/project_creation_users_in_project_charts_creation.md

 {{< blocks/screenshot color="white" image="/images/list_projects_as_projectowner_roboto.png">}}

-As defined above, a Project Owner can  view, edit and delete the projects he belongs to.
+As defined above, a Project Owner can  view and edit but not delete the projects he belongs to.

-3. Click on *Executions* to open dropdown and then on *Packages*
+3. Click on the magnifying glass of the *Testing Demo Project*, the *List Services* tab should be redirected automatically.
+If not, click the *List Services* tab to view the services.

+{{< blocks/screenshot color="white" image="/images/magnifying_glass_project_PO.png">}}

-{{< blocks/screenshot color="white" image="/images/view_packages_as_project_owner.png">}}
+{{< blocks/screenshot color="white" image="/images/list_services_PO.png">}}

-As Project Owner, one can add new packages, view, edit, delete and trigger manual runs and delete the packages within the projects the user belongs to.
+As Project Owner, one can add new services, view, edit and trigger manual runs but not delete the services within the projects the user belongs to.

 ##### Project Admin